hashicorp/vault/website/source/docs/config/index.html.md

   for tokens and secrets.
 This is a string value using a suffix, e.g. "720h".
   Default value is 30 days.
 This value cannot be larger than `max_lease_ttl`.

-* `max_lease_ttl` (optional) - Configures the maximum possible
+* `max_lease_ttl` (optional) - Configures the maximum length of time that tokens and secrets can be used before Vault revokes them.
+  This period is measured from the moment the token/secret is created.
-  lease duration for tokens and secrets.
-This is a string value using a suffix, e.g. "720h".
+  This is a string value; use a suffix of `h` to specify in hours, or `m` for minutes. e.g. "720h".
 Default value is 30 days.

 In production it is a risk to run Vault on systems where `mlock` is